xtrinch/fcm-django/README.rst

 Need help, have any questions, suggestions?
 ----------------
-Submit an issue/PR.
+Submit an issue/PR on this project.
 Please do not send me emails, as then the community has no chance to see your questions / provide answers.